louisfghbvc/mcp-servers/coverity/README.md

      - Concatenate all entries from the issue's `events.eventDescription` array and include them under the `eventDescription` section.

 3. **Auto Fix Feature**
-   - For a given category, process each matching issue sequentially.
+   - For a given category, process the first matching issue.
-   - Generate a prompt for each issue that an LLM can use to suggest or apply a fix.
+   - Generate a prompt that an LLM can use to suggest or apply a fix.
    - The prompt should adhere to the format provided above.
+   - Return the prompt directly as a string.